Embedding Network Autoregression for time series analysis and causal peer effect inference

+Since most of the paper will use the RPDG model, we describe our approach using this model.
+We assume network adjacency matrix $\bA$ is generated from a $K$ dimensional RDPG model (defined later) with sparsity parameter $\rho_N$ and latent position parameter matrix $\bL \in \mathbb{R}^{N\times K}$ such that the probability of connections $\bP=\rho_N\bL\bL\T$.
+We let $\bU \in \mathbb{R}^{N\times K}$ be the matrix which contains latent homophily vectors for the vertices.
+This matrix could be $\bU_\bP$, the orthogonal eigenvectors of $\bP$ for $K$ largest magnitude eigenvalues, or the matrix of corresponding spectral embedding vectors $\bU_\bP\bS_\bP^{1/2}$, where $\bS_\bP$ is the $K \times K$ diagonal matrix containing the $K$ largest magnitude eigenvalues.
+Then, our Embedding Network Autoregression (ENAR) model augments the NAR model with these $K$ dimensional unknown (latent) vectors.
+Formally, the ENAR model assumes that the measurements $y_{it}$ for $i=1,\dots,N$, are assumed to be generated via

 However, the vectors of latent variables $\bu_i$s are not observed.
-Therefore our proposal is to estimate the latent variables from the observed network and replace $\bu_i$ with its estimated version $\hat{\bu}_i$.
-This idea has been explored previously in the peer influence literature \citep{mcfowland2021estimating,nath2022identifying} as a way of removing the omitted variable bias due to homophily.
-However, a natural concern is whether the true peer influence parameter $\theta$ can be estimated consistently and the asymptotic variance can be characterized to enable inference when the $\bu_i$ is replaced with estimated $\hat{\bu}_i$. \cite{mcfowland2021estimating} considered this issue as trading off omitted variable bias with measurement error bias and intuitively will only succeed if the measurement error bias is low.
-In this article, we show that the answer is affirmative and develop a theory for the consistency and asymptotic normality of the peer influence parameter.
-In addition, we propose to include estimated latent variables in the context of time series modeling as well to enable accurate inference on parameters of the model as well as improve predictive performance.
+Therefore, we propose to estimate the latent variables from the observed network either through spectral embedding (for RDPG) or maximum likelihood estimation (for LSN) and replace $\bu_i$ with its estimated version $\hat{\bu}_i$ in Equation \ref{ENAR}.
+However, a natural concern is whether the true peer influence parameter $\theta$ can be estimated consistently and the asymptotic variance can be characterized to enable inference when the $\bu_i$ is replaced with estimated $\hat{\bu}_i$. \cite{mcfowland2021estimating} considered this issue as trading off omitted variable bias with measurement error bias and remarked that it would only succeed if the measurement error bias is low.